Text Size Print

-The Longwood University Department of Art is a vibrant and growing department providing a quality Bachelor of Fine Arts (B.F.A.) degree program with concentrations in graphic design, art education, photography, painting/drawing, crafts, art history, and book arts/printmaking.
+The Longwood University Department of Art is a vibrant and growing department providing a quality Bachelor of Fine Arts (B.F.A.) degree program with concentrations in art education, photography, painting/drawing, crafts, and book arts/printmaking.
 The department also offers courses that fulfill the humanities goal of the University's General Education Program.

-We are the premier small university art department in the Commonwealth of Virginia, offering a Bachelor of Fine Arts degree with nine concentrations, over 78 classes, over 170 students majoring in art and over 40 minors, taught by a faculty of ten full-time professional artists and art educators.
+We are the premier mid-size university art department in the Commonwealth of Virginia, offering a Bachelor of Fine Arts degree with five concentrations, over 78 classes, over 170 students majoring in art and over 40 minors, taught by a faculty of seven full-time professional artists and art educators.

 Do I need to submit a portfolio of work to be admitted to the program?